trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 Once you click submit your OnlyKey is ready to generate OTPs.

 {% include callout.html content="**Step 3.
 Generate OTP -** Place your cursor in the ''Enter code'' field and press the button that corresponds to the slot that was set.
-In the example above we set slot 2a so we press the #2 button to generate the OTP." type="primary" %}
+In the example above we set slot 2a so we press the #2 button to generate the OTP." type="default" %}

 {% include image.html file="image20.png" max-width="339" %}